Deepti1206/deepti1206.github.io/docs/index.md

 ## Does the use of health services make any Difference in the city?
 The second consideration is whether or not using these services is beneficial.
 The client's purpose isn't to force residents to use its preventative services.
 Its goal is to improve the residents' health.
-Use of preventative services may be one of the areas where cities may make the most difference, but does their use have an impact on the city's health? the following outcomes were used
+Use of preventative services may be one of the areas where cities may make the most difference, but does their use have an impact on the city's health? the following outcomes Ire used
 "Stroke in people over the age of 18" (STROKE) "Obesity in people beyond the age of 18" (OBESITY) "All teeth are lost in adults over the age of 65."
 (TEETHLOST)